ClickHouse/clickhouse-kafka-connect/README.md

 ## Limitations
 - Deletes aren’t supported.
 - Batch size is inherited from the Kafka Consumer properties.
-- When using KeeperMap for exactly-once and the offset is changed or rewinded, please delete the content from KeeperMap for that specific topic.
+- When using KeeperMap for exactly-once and the offset is changed or rewinded, you need to delete the content from KeeperMap for that specific topic.